The Use of “Hell” in the New Testament

 The apostle Peter wrote that:

-“God spared not angels when they sinned, but cast them down to hell, and committed them to pits of darkness, to be reserved unto judgment . . .”
-(2 Pet.
+“God spared not angels when they sinned, but cast them down to hell, and committed them to pits of darkness, to be reserved unto judgment” (2 Pet.
 2:4).

-Note that 2 Peter 2:9 reads: “the Lord knows how to deliver the godly out of temptation, and to keep the unrighteous under punishment unto the day of judgment” (ASV; cf. NKJV).
-The present participle “under punishment” reveals that the penalty was already being inflicted at the time the apostle is writing.
+The present participle “under punishment” reveals that the penalty was already being inflicted when the apostle wrote.
 The KJV, which suggests that the punishment comes after the judgment, does not reflect the true sense of the original.
-Tartarus is therefore most likely the specific name of the Hadean realm where the rich man was languishing (Lk.
+Tartarus is, therefore, most likely the specific name of the Hadean realm where the rich man was languishing (Lk.
 16:23).

 Gehenna